The Difference Between Your Sewer Main Line and Drain Line

 Everywhere water runs in your home, it exits down a drain.
 Your sinks, tubs, and showers, as well as your dish and clothes washers, have drains that connect with pipes that carry wastewater horizontally to connect to a vertical drainpipe, sometimes called the soil stack.
 From there, the pipe carrying wastewater connects with a slightly sloped, horizontal drainpipe under your basement floor, which transports it out of your home into your main sewer line.

 The stack will vent through the roof of your home to provide fresh air that maintains pressure in the pipe to keep it flowing freely downward.
 This also retains water in curved traps in the pipes to block sewer gasses from entering your home.

 Problems in the main sewer lines that run outside the home to the city main require plumbers with additional expertise and licensing to conduct excavations and repairs.
-Sewer main lines can sag, leak, or rupture, causing a mess in your front yard or even pools of sewage on sidewalks and streets.
+Main sewer lines can sag, leak, or rupture, causing a mess in your front yard or even pools of sewage on sidewalks and streets.

 In New York City, main sewer line replacement requires knowledge of city codes, permits, and Department of Environmental Protection regulations.
 It requires the ability to excavate to reach pipes, the skill to replace them, and the ability to close it all up again after it has passed inspections.
 Harris Water Main and Sewer has that expertise.